 Last Modified: February 29, 2012

-Axitinib comes in a tablet form (1mg or 5mg tablets) and is taken twice a day, 12 hours apart.
-The tablet should be swallowed whole with a glass of water, with or without food.
-If you vomit after taking the dose, do not take another dose.
-Take your next dose at the usual time.
+Vismodegib comes in a capsule form and is taken once a day.
+The capsule should be swallowed whole with a glass of water; do not break or open the capsule.
+You can take it with or without food.
+If you miss a dose, skip the missed dose and take your next dose at the usual time.

 Below are some of the possible side effects and suggestions for dealing with them.
 Be sure to tell your oncology team if you are experiencing any of these problems.